clojurewerkz/monger.docs/articles/guides.md

 ---
-title: "Monger, a Clojure MongoDB client: all documentation guides"
+title: "Monger, a Clojure MongoDB client: all documentation guides | MongoDB library for Clojure"
 layout: article
 ---